kenjennings/Linux-AssettoCorsa-Server/README.md

 Also TO-DO -- On further testing it appears track names with a blank CONFIG_TRACK value are only valid if there is no other entry for that same track with a non-blank CONFIG_TRACK setting.
 Therefore, the script needs to be modified to eliminate the blank CONFIG_TRACK entries when a subsequent non-blank CONFIG track is added.

 # acpick.txt
 Example output from an earlier version of the script enumerating the tracks and track variations, and the available cars.
 Note that the track list is technically not correct.
-See note above about CONFIG_TRACK blank and non-blank value for the reason.
+See the note above concerning blank and non-blank CONFIG_TRACK values for the reason.
 However, this is good enough to see the specific names of tracks and optional layouts which is needed for the server config file.

 TRACKS: